 - If you can't avoid outside food, then take care of what healthy options are available and the portion size: Cut your portions while eating in restaurants.
 Choose an appetizer as your main course.
 Split a dish with your travel companion, otherwise eat half.

-- Pack your bag with healthy snacks: Apples, almonds, walnuts, makhaney, chane, sprouts, peanuts, low-calorie protein bars made at home etc. Eating small snacks between meals will help you not overeat at mealtime.
+- Pack your bag with healthy snacks: Apples, almonds, walnuts, makhaney [fox nuts], chane [chickpea], sprouts, peanuts, low-calorie protein bars made at home etc. Snacking in small quantities between meals will help you not overeat at mealtime.

 - At restaurants, squeeze a lemon in water instead of soda: Drink alcohol in moderation and avoid sugary beverages.
-You can still drink, but try little beer or a glass of red wine.
+You can still drink, but try some moderate quantity beer or a glass of red wine.

 - Prefer green salad and ask for dressing on the side: Eat sensibly and do not overeat.
 Enjoy tandoori roti, sabzi, curd instead of paneer, dal or naan etc. Have vegetable sandwiches instead of burgers.
 Stay away from chips & cookies – these are the worst.

 - Have dessert but share it: Satisfy your dessert craving with small bites or share t with one or more partners.

 Have small frequent meals.
 Do not starve in between; otherwise, you will end up indulging in a heavy meal.

 - Early morning: Green tea/lemon water / normal water plus 5 almonds/walnuts.

 - After 30 minutes: Fruits like melons, litchis, mangoes.

 - Mid meals (Mid morning / evening): Green tea / fruits / nuts / roasted chana / sprouts / peanuts.